 Retrieved from the National Sexual Violence Resource Center

-- Don’t be afraid to tell your friend that you’re concerned.
-You can point out that the behavior is not normal and that they deserves a healthy relationship.
+- Tell your friends you are concerned- You can point out that the behavior is not normal and that they deserves a healthy relationship.

 - Refer them to resources that can assist in developing a safety plan, such as the Counseling Center or the Domestic Violence Center.